 Control of status epilepticus and the prevention of seizures occurring during or following neurosurgery.

 Treatment of certain cardiac dysrhythmias, particularly those unresponsive to conventional antidysrhythmic agents or to cardioversion.

 Phenytoin Injection BP should be injected slowly and directly into a large vein through a large-gauge needle or intravenous catheter.
 It must be administered slowly.
 Intravenous administration should not exceed 50 mg/minute in adults.
-In neonates the drug should be administered at a rate not exceeding 1 to 3 mg/kg/min.
+In neonates the drug should be administered at a rate not exceeding 1 to 3 mg/kg/min or 50 mg/minute, whichever is slower.
 Each injection should be followed by an injection of 0.9% sodium chloride through the same needle or catheter to avoid local venous irritation due to the alkalinity of the solution.